Theory and Evidence-Based Practice Related to Human Occupation SOPC

 Student members are central to the collaborative.
 They work with faculty to design and conduct innovative capstone projects that are responsive to the needs of community partners.

-We are delighted to share that our first 5 student members are preparing to publicly present on their capstone projects this week at our first-annual ‘Creating Tomorrow’s Practice Poster Symposium‘.
-We are confident that they are ready to lead their audience in meaningful knowledge exchange.
+We are delighted to share that our first 5 student members finished their capstone projects and shared their learning at our first-annual ‘Creating Tomorrow’s Practice Poster Symposium‘ last May.

-Our preview video below describes project topics that are responsive to the needs of more than 5 sites.
+Our preview video below describes projects that have been completed or are underway in response to the needs of more than 5 sites.
 Projects have ranged from focusing on a strategic process of applying theory and evidence to understand and improve interventions for diverse clients (e.g., persons with neurological conditions, families of individuals with Down Syndrome as they age), when working with architects to design inclusive spaces, and within a cancer organization that delivers virtual programming to promote participation.
 Students successfully accessed their faculty advisor, site mentor, capstone coordinator, and peers within this SOPC for mentorship in rigorously conducting their projects this year in ways that advance conceptually grounded OT practice.

-As our Class of 2025 student members worked to deliver on their projects, our next group of 7 members in the Class of 2026 started to define the scope of their capstone projects this Spring and another 8 members from the Class of 2027 join the collaborative.
+As our 7 Class of 2026 members work to deliver on their projects, our next group of 8 members in the Class of 2027 are beginning to design the scope of their capstone projects this Spring.
+We also welcome 11 new members from the Class of 2028 to our growing collaborative.
 Stay tuned to learn how the next group of capstone projects take shape in ways that live up to the high expectations set by our first cohort of students.

 Questions?